machinelearningnuremberg/HPO-B/README.md

 * XGBoost (optional for using the surrogates on a continuous search space)
 * networkx (optional for using the `BenchmarkPlotter`
 * matpotlib 3.4.2
+* cd_diagram.py: donwload file from (HERE)[https://github.com/hfawaz/cd-diagram/blob/master/main.py] and put in the main folder.
-* Optional: ujson for faster loading of json files
+* ujson (optinonal for faster loading of json files)

 ## Basic example